 When your resume is ATS-friendly, the chances of it being seen by recruiters significantly improve.

-So to help you frame the best and most ATS-friendly resume that’ll sail right through, here are some essential dos and don’ts to follow!
+So to help you frame the best and most ATS-friendly resume that’ll sail right through, here are some essential dos and don’ts to follow.

 As much as you may want to opt for something fancy, these systems won’t process your CV with these elements.

 If you’re searching for ATS-friendly resume templates, check out websites like Indeed.

 Tables and charts might increase the readability for human readers, but an ATS will simply not recognize these.

 So as a best practice, avoid using resume templates with any graphics or tables.

-3. Customize for Keywords
+3. Customize for keywords

 So if you’re not including keywords, your CV won’t be parsed properly.

 One of the best ways to find what keywords to use is to read the job description thoroughly.

 The more prevalent a specific keyword is, the more it should be emphasized within your resume.
-Just make sure you’re not stuffing it with too many keywords!

 You can also search for common keywords employers use for specific job roles.

 For example, if you use the term “Search Engine Optimization,” include the term “SEO” as well.

-4. Use the Right File Format
+4. Use the right file format

 In this case, your best bet is to submit your CV in a DOC or DOCX file format.

 But as a thumb rule, check for a list of acceptable file formats before uploading.

-5. Consistent Formatting
+5. Consistent formatting

 Most CVs are removed from the equation because of improper formatting.

 Complex titles, headers, and footers that lead to a poorly structured CV.